-I had a craving for my favorite roasted tomato soup.
+I had a craving for my favorite Roasted Tomato Soup.
 I never liked tomato soup as a kid or even as a young adult.
 Most likely because I was eating it out of a can.
 This homemade version will change your mind about tomato soup.
+It’s mixed with the Middle Eastern spice paste called harissa – I guarantee it will be a new favorite spice!

 Roasted tomatoes, sweet potato and little extra punch from our lovely North African chili paste – harissa!
 If you can’t find harissa at your grocery store – although most carry it – you can substitute any chili paste and yield similar results.
 Or better yet, if you’ve got time, make your own here!